 'Right talking' critics hate those doing right things: PM

-This gang talks of the constitution but opposes the temporary provision of Article 370 and full implementation of the Indian constitution in Jammu and Kashmir, he said.
+In his strongest attack on critics yet, Modi said the 'right talking' gang advocates for rights of migrants world over but are opposed to India giving citizenship to persecuted minorities of neighbouring nations.
+This gang talks of the protecting the Constitution but opposes the removal of temporary provision of Article 370 and full implementation of the Indian Constitution in Jammu and Kashmir, he said.

 "There is nothing wrong with talking the right things.
 But these people have a particular hatred for people who are doing the right things," he said.
 "So when changes are brought in status quo, they see this as disruptions."
-Modi said for his government development and good governance are not subjects of convenience but of conviction.

-"Conviction to do the right things, the conviction to break the status quo," he said.
-The Prime Minister further said direct benefit transfer of government subsidies and doles into the accounts of beneficiaries has led to the saving of thousands of crores of rupees.
+"People who project themselves as the messiah of gender justice are against triple talaq law," he said.
+"People who talk of justice don't hesitate to question the intention of the highest court of the land when one judgment of the Supreme Court is not in their favour."
+The prime minister said when his party first won elections in 2014, it had the option of walking down the beaten track or take a new route with a fresh approach.
+"We opted for the new road that gave priority to aspirations of people," he said.
+"For us, nation-building is not about development, good governance, and convenience but about our conviction - conviction to do the right things, the conviction to break the status quo."
+The prime minister further said direct benefit transfer of government subsidies and doles into the accounts of beneficiaries led to the savings of thousands of crores of rupees by plugging diversions.

-Similarly, RERA law has helped save the real estate sector from black money, he said.
+Similarly, RERA law has helped save the real estate sector from black money and help bring the dream of having a home within the reach of the middle class, he said.
 "We have changed the status quo by bringing in Chief of Defence Staff (CDS) to bring better synergy and collaboration in our defence forces," he said.
 "Since 2014, the country is being taken forward by the idea of cooperation in spirt, collaboration in action and combination of ideas."
 India is creating a sustainable growth model, he said.

-Listing his government's achievements, he said the speed of construction of highways has been increased to 30 km per day from 12 km earlier..
+Listing his government's achievements, he said the speed of construction of highways has been increased to 30 km per day from 12 km earlier and air connectivity extended to smaller places.
+"For different reasons, the global economy is weak and passing through a difficult phase," he said.
+"But the fundamentals of Indian economy are strong and policies clear."
+He said more than Rs 11 lakh crore worth loans without bank guarantees have been given to first-time entrepreneurs under the Mudra Yojana.
+Modi said his government is opening up more sectors of the economy for the private sector.
+Simplification, rationalisation and transparency are the mantras for opening banking, FDI or natural resource allotment.

+In 2019, India got USD 48 billion foreign direct investment, a growth of 16 per cent.
+Similarly, private equity and venture capital investment saw a 53 per cent growth at USD 19 billion.
+"To get rid of the status quo, we are not just collaborating at home but also at the international level," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)